serikshaikamalov/simple-cloudflare-orm/readme.md

 # Simple ORM for working with DB on Cloudflare
-db - an intances of DB in Cloudflare tables - your tables in format key: value ie:
+db - an instance of Cloudflare D1 tables - your tables in format key: value ie: